Resources for Tuition Assistance

 Tuition Assistance Resource Guide

-Please download our Tuition Assistance Resource Guide to help you navigate the process (one version for US campers and one for Mexican/South American campers).
-It contains all of the information you see here, plus a Tuition Aid Worksheet to help you calculate how much you can afford and what you need to find in aid AND a chart organized by city of suggested organizations for aid, including contact names, websites, deadlines, and average amounts of aid given in 2016.
+Please read our CYJ Tuition Assistance Guide to help you navigate the process.
+It contains all of the information you see here, plus information by city of suggested organizations for aid, including contact names, websites, and deadlines.